matchms/graphconstructor/README.md

   * `DisparityFilter(alpha=0.05, rule="or"|"and")`
     **Serrano–Boguñá–Vespignani** backbone for **continuous weights**.
 Tests each edge against a node-wise null (Dirichlet/Beta split of strength).
 Undirected edges can be kept if either (“or”, default) or both (“and”) endpoints deem them significant.
     Ref: Serrano, Boguñá, Vespignani, "Extracting the multiscale backbone of complex weighted networks", PNAS 2009.
+  * `LocallyAdaptiveSparsification(alpha=0.05, rule="or"|"and")`
+    Implementation of the "Locally Adaptive Network Sparsification" (LANS) algorithm which does not assume any particular null model.
+Instead the distribution of similarity weights is used to determine and then retain statistically significant edges.
+    Ref: Foti, Hughes, Rockmore, "Nonparametric Sparsification of Complex Multiscale Networks", 2011, https://doi.org/10.1371/journal.pone.0016431
   * `MarginalLikelihoodFilter(alpha, float_scaling=20, assume_loopless=False)`
     **Dianati’s MLF** for **integer weights**.
 Uses configuration-like binomial null preserving strengths on average; computes upper-tail p-values and keeps edges with ($p \le \alpha$).
 Supports float → integer casting strategies.
     Ref: Dianati, "Unwinding the hairball graph: Pruning algorithms for weighted complex networks", Ref: Phys.
 Rev. E 2016, https://link.aps.org/doi/10.1103/PhysRevE.93.012304